 Remaking old songs is always the trump card in game shows like this.
 But the songs chosen here are not old enough for people to feel the freshness when remaking them.

-Compared to the extremely entertaining, highly unpredictable, rewatch-worthy acts with a soundscape that continually expands to many genre frontiers such as While the performances of the brothers such as Drum Rice, Winter Coat - Return, Mother Loves Child, Long Road Wet Rain - Don't Go That Way ... were staged with less ideas, more carelessly and sometimes even a bit similar.
+Compared to the highly entertaining, highly unpredictable, rewatch-worthy acts with a soundscape that continually expands to many genre frontiers like While the performances of the brothers include Drum Rice, Winter Coat - Return, Mother Loves Child, Long Road Wet in the Rain - Don't Go That Way ..., the performances of the Beautiful Sister are staged with less ideas, more carelessly and sometimes even a bit similar to each other.

 Since My Tam, Vietnamese music has not had a female idol who has truly influenced popular culture.